SEC charges NY firm over misleading Barnes & Noble offer

-(Reuters) - A little-known New York City investment firm and its owner were charged with fraud on Thursday by the Securities and Exchange Commission for issuing a misleading press release announcing their offer to buy 51 percent of Barnes & Noble Inc .
+NEW YORK, Sept 24 (Reuters) - A little-known New York City investment firm and its owner were charged with fraud on Thursday by the U.S. Securities and Exchange Commission for issuing a misleading press release announcing their offer to buy 51 percent of Barnes & Noble Inc.

 The SEC said the Feb.
 21, 2014 statement from G Asset Management LLC and Michael Glickstein misled investors because it did not disclose that G Asset had no ability to raise the $670 million needed to finance the offer.